 And here is a Noodle database web site (although it's all in Japanese so you might need Google translate!) http://ramendb.supleks.jp/

-My personal favourite from my last trip in April was a place on the island of Shikoku - but alas I can't remember the name. almost 7 years ago
+My personal favourite from my last trip in April was a place on the island of Shikoku - but alas I can't remember the name. about 7 years ago